davisk83/Creative-Project-Web-Programming-/README.md

 * Localize your variables as much as possible.
 You should not use any global variables (outside the module pattern) - see [Code Quality Guide](https://courses.cs.washington.edu/courses/cse154/codequalityguide/_site/javascript/#module-pattern) for reference.
 Only use module-global variables whenever absolutely necessary.
 Do not store DOM element objects, such as those returned by the `document.getElementById` function, as module-global variables.
 * Limit your use of anonymous functions - meaningful behavior should be factored out with a named function
 * Do not make unnecessary requests to your API.
 That is, there should be no code in your JS that requests from an API and **never** does anything with the response.
-* All your JS code must pass [ESLint](https://oxford.cs.washington.edu/cse154/jslint/) with no errors.

 **New CP4-Specific Requirements** (in addition to following the Node.js section of the Code Quality Guide):
 * Your Node.js web service should specify the correct content type by setting the header using a consistent convention before outputting and response (this includes 400 errors).
 These headers should only be set when necessary and should not be overridden.
 * Your Node.js code should not generate any HTML
 * Similar to your client-side JS, decompose your Node.js/Express API by writing smaller, more generic functions that complete one task rather than a few larger "do-everything" functions - no function should be more than 30 lines of code, and your Node.js should have _at least_ one helper function defined and used.
 Consider factoring out important behavior for your different GET requests into functions.